ptrofimov/beanstalk_console/README.md

 Composer will install the Beanstalk Cosnole and all its dependencies under the `path/to/install` directory.

+### Setup using vagrant

+Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [vagrant](http://www.vagrantup.com/downloads.html) then run (from project root):

+    vagrant up

+After provision beanstalk console will be available at [http://localhost:7654](http://localhost:7654) (port could be configured in Vagrantfile)

 ### Download an Archive File

 [Download](https://github.com/ptrofimov/beanstalk_console/archive/master.zip), unzip files to your *wwww* directory and launch from *public* directory, enjoy!